-Name Tool By the code of soil Steps Supported Understanding the issue or problemVisualising the dataDisseminating results Description on how the tool supports the above steps By The Code Of Soil is an online networked digital artwork, created by Kasia Molga and Scanner which invites you to experience soil through a uniquely data-driven generated audio-visual representation on your laptop or desktop computer.
+Name Tool By the code of soil Description of Tool Artwork Steps Supported Understanding the issue or problem Visualising the data Disseminating results Description on how the tool supports the above steps By The Code Of Soil is an online networked digital artwork, created by Kasia Molga and Scanner which invites users to experience soil through a uniquely data-driven generated audiovisual representation on a laptop or desktop computer.
 Simply download the By the Code of Soil web application to connect.
-The soil will manifest itself to you when it is ready.
-Intended user of the tool CitizensNGOsEducators References and links https://hub.growobservatory.org/discussions
+The soil will manifest itself when it is ready.
+Intended user of the tool CitizensNGOsEducators

+Name Tool By the code of soil References and links https://hub.growobservatory.org/discussions